 2. Resource Multiplication

-Each thread needs its own:
+Each background job worker thread needs its own:

 - Stack memory allocation